Email Us Today! contact@umonics.sg

 Letter Construction: An Important Skill for Preschoolers

 Letter construction is an essential skill for preschoolers as it is a building block for writing.
-Being able to form letters correctly and legibly is crucial for future academic success as it allows preschoolers to write down their thoughts and ideas in a clear and organised manner.
+Being able to form letters correctly and legibly is crucial for future academic success as it allows preschoolers to write down their thoughts and ideas in a clear and organized manner.
 It is also important for everyday tasks such as writing their name, making a shopping list, and sending a letter or card to a loved one.
 Developing strong letter construction skills in preschoolers can help to build their confidence and provide a sense of achievement as they begin to see their writing skills improve.

 Tips and Strategies for Supporting Preschooler Letter Construction